Mezith/Bash/TeamSpeak3-Menu/README.md

-# ⚠️This project is no longer maintained.
-Feel free use as-is.
+# ⚠️This project is no longer maintained⚠️
 # TS3Menu
 Teamspeak 3 Server Bash script